-Grass clippings are also a good free fertiliser (I haven’t tried this yet, but plan to).
+Grass clippings are also a good free fertiliser.
 I have been advised that an inch or so of grass clippings as a mulch over the veg border is an excellent way of topping up nutrition, but NOT if you use weed-killers on your lawn or lawn weed-and-feed!

 If you’re limited on space you can grow fruit and veg in pots and containers.
 If you do this, keeping the plants well fed is particularly important.

 They’re productive hungry plants so they’ll quickly use up whatever is available in the compost.